emu-rs/rustual-boy/README.md

 ## Status

+Rustual Boy is currently able to emulate [the majority of commercial Virtual Boy titles](https://github.com/emu-rs/rustual-boy#known-game-compatibility), as well as many homebrew ones as well.
+It supports basic video/audio output and keyboard input, as well as a simple CLI debugger.

 While Rustual Boy's core emulation is nearly complete [compatibility-wise](https://github.com/emu-rs/rustual-boy#known-game-compatibility), the project is still quite young, and needs some time to mature.
 Particularly, there are currently no binary distributions (only source), its user interface is lacking (read: virtually non-existent), and there are some known (and probably unknown) stability/compatibility issues.
 Also, performance isn't fantastic yet, but the emulator should be playable at least.

 That said, these things are bound to improve with time, and everyone is encouraged to [build the emulator](https://github.com/emu-rs/rustual-boy#building-and-running), give it a shot, and [report any bugs/feature requests](CONTRIBUTING.md)!